-Commitment in regards to religious belief is assumed to be well known and understood, but actually what data are we gathering and what are we missing or disregarding when we focus on religious commitment?
-How could we better analyse and understand religion if we took seriously the level and types of commitment that manifest around categories such as race, gender, immigration, xenophobia, and climate change?
-What would we learn about the nature and praxis of commitment by focusing on how it interacts with and is influenced by popular culture, social media, economics, policy making, politics and nationalism.
+Commitment related religious belief is assumed to be well known and understood, but what data are we actually gathering and what are we missing or disregarding when we focus on religious commitment?
+How could we better analyse and understand religion if we took seriously the level and types of commitment that manifest around categories such as race, gender, immigration, xenophobia, homophobia, ableism and climate change?
+What would we learn about the nature and praxis of commitment by focusing on how it interacts with and is influenced by popular culture, social media, economics, policy making, politics and nationalism?

 We are asking for papers that engage with commitment.
 These might include but are not limited to:

 - How does a commitment to categories function as an artefact of power and social designation?

 - Holistic approaches to the study of religion through a focus on commitment in praxis